Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 System security and Linux administration go hand to hand.
 So, expect Linux questions coming your way when interviewed for a security-based job profile.

-Here, we have brought together a list of 22 important Linux interview questions that you must know if your potential job opportunity encompasses Linux in any way.
+Here, we have brought together a list of top Linux interview questions and answers that you must know if your potential job opportunity encompasses Linux in any way.

 Following are the notable differences between DOS and BASH: